This customer information notice is a summary and so does not set out all of the detailed aspects of the Mortgage Endowment Promise.

 How does the MEP apply to MEP Top-Up Planholders?

-Working out whether a payment is due under the MEP for MEP Top-Up Planholders and, if it is, the amount of the payment, involves several steps, as follows:
+Working out whether a payment is due under the MEP for MEP Top-Up Planholders and, if it is, the amount of the payment, involves the following steps:

 We calculate the shortfall amount.
 This is the amount by which the actual maturity value falls short of the targeted maturity value.
 If the actual value exceeds the targeted value there is no shortfall amount and there is no payment under the MEP.